-So what's in it for you?
-Bonds and gilts have a guaranteed interest rate and (usually) a date on which they will be redeemed, with the borrower buying them back at full price, known as the nominal or par value.
+But what's in it for you?
+Bonds and gilts have a guaranteed interest rate and (usually) a date on which they will be redeemed.
+That's when the borrower buys them back at full price, known as the nominal or par value.

 The yield on the bonds (the amount of interest you get each year for every £100 invested) will reflect how safe or risky the investment is seen to be by investors.
 The safer the debt (the less likely the borrower is to renege on its debts), the lower the yield.